Unpaid work

 Unpaid labor or unpaid work is defined as labor or work that does not receive any direct remuneration.
-This is a form of non-market work which can fall into one of two categories: (1) unpaid work that is placed within the production boundary of the System of National Accounts (SNA), such as gross domestic product (GDP); and (2) unpaid work that falls outside of the production boundary (non-SNA work), such as domestic labor that occurs inside households for their consumption.
-Unpaid labor is visible in many forms and is not limited to activities within a household.
-Other types of unpaid labor activities include volunteering as a form of charity work and interning as a form of unpaid employment.
-In a lot of countries, unpaid domestic work in the household is typically performed by women, due to gender inequality and gender norms, which can result in high-stress levels in women attempting to balance unpaid work and paid employment.
-In poorer countries, this work is sometimes performed by children.
+This is a form of non-market work which can fall into one of two categories: (1) unpaid work that is placed within the production boundary of the System of National Accounts (SNA), such as gross domestic product (GDP); and (2) unpaid work that falls outside of the production boundary (non-SNA work), such as unpaid care work and other household activities undertaken for one’s own consumption.
+Unpaid labor takes many forms and is not limited to activities within a household.
+Major components include unpaid care and household work, volunteering as a form of charity work, and unpaid internships.
+In many countries, unpaid care work is disproportionately performed by women due to gender norms and inequalities.
+Governments and policy institutions have adopted a number of initiatives aimed at reducing the burden of unpaid work, including supporting childcare services.